SmartTensors/GeoThermalCloud.jl/README.md

 - simulation scripts
 - jupyter notebooks
 - intermediate results
-- code outputs, and
+- code outputs
 - summary figures
+- readme markdown files

-**GTcloud.jl** showcases the machine learning analyses performed for 2 geothermal sites:
+**GTcloud.jl** showcases the machine learning analyses performed for the following geothermal sites:

 - **Brady**: geothermal exploration of the Brady geothermal site, Nevada
-- **SWNM**: geothermal exploration of Southwest New Mexico (SWNM) region
+- **SWNM**: geothermal exploration of the Southwest New Mexico (SWNM) region

 Reports, research papers, and presentations summarizing these machine learning analyses are also available and will be posted soon.